-Computer systems are characterized by five fundamental properties: functionality, usability, performance, cost and dependability [1].
 A widely accepted characterization of dependability is: "the ability to deliver correct service that can justifiably be trusted".
 The service delivered is its behavior as it is perceived by its user(s).
 The user is another system (physical, human) that interacts with the other at the service interface.
 A malfunction is an event that occurs when the delivered service deviates from correct service.
 Dependability encompasses the following attributes: availability, reliability and safety.
 Availability is readiness for correct service.
 Reliability is the continuity of correct service.
 Safety is the absence of catastrophic consequences for the user(s) and the environment [1, 2].

-The question that can not be answered by those definitions is: How good are the dependability, the availability, the reliability and the safety?
+The question that can not be answered by these definitions is: How good are the dependability, the availability, the reliability and the safety?
 A yes/no-decision is not enough.
 Each complex computer system has unknown faults.
 Each fault may cause malfunctions or crashes, sometimes even with disastrous consequences [10].
 Hardware may fail.
 One can never trust on a computer entirely, but only to a certain amount.

 The paper will present redefinitions, recently published in a textbook by our group [7].
-Some of the starting ideas have already been presented at this conference [6].
-In the case of the reliability it has been redefined as the mean time between malfunctions.
+Some of the starting ideas have already been presented at the conference [6].
+In the case of the reliability it has been redefined as the main time between malfunctions.
 The other quantities related to dependability are redefined in a similar way.
 It will be shown, that the new definitions will make the quantities more comprehensive and allow defining experiments to get values and to compare different solutions.